-6. A student will be placed on warning, but considered to be making satisfactory academic progress during the warning period, if the student's attendance falls below 70% or their academics fall below 70%.
+7. A student will be placed on warning, but considered to be making satisfactory academic progress during the warning period, if the student's attendance falls below

+70% or their academics fall below 70%.
 The student will be advised in writing on the actions required to attain satisfactory academic progress by the next evaluation.
 If at the end of the warning period, the student has still not met the attendance and academic requirements, he/she will be dismissed from the program.

-- 7. In the event the student withdraws, or other official interruption, the student, upon returning to school, maintains the status as of the time of departure. - 8.
-Withdrawals and incompletes have no effect upon the school's qualitative Satisfactory Academic Progress standard.
+In the event the student withdraws, or other official interruption, the student, upon returning to school, maintains the status as of the time of departure.

+- 8. Withdrawals and incompletes have no effect upon the school's qualitative Satisfactory Academic Progress standard.
 All hours attempted within a progress report period are used in assessing if the student meets quantitative Satisfactory Academic Progress standard.
 Ogle School does not allow students to repeat courses and does not offer remedial or English as a Second Language (ESL) courses. - 9.
 With regard to Satisfactory Academic Progress, a student's transfer hours accepted by Ogle School will be counted as both attempted and earned hours for purpose of determining when the allowable maximum time-frame has been exhausted.
-SAP evaluation periods are based on actual contracted hours at the institution. - Students may request access to their SAP evaluation by contacting the Student Services Coordinator.
+SAP evaluation periods are based on actual contracted hours at the institution.